luisriego/dz_dev_test/README.md

-# docker-dev-env-for-symfony
-(Cloned from @juanwilde github)

-This repository contains the basic configuration for a complete local environment for Symfony projects

 ### Content:
 - NGINX 1.19 container to handle HTTP requests
 - PHP 8.1.1 container to host your Symfony application
 - MySQL 8.0 container to store databases
-- Postgres 14 container to store databases

-(feel free to update any version in `Dockerfiles` and ports in `docker-compose.yml`)

 ### Installation:
 - Run `make build` to create all containers